-303.8 SUPERVISOR RESPONSIBILITIES
+304.8 SUPERVISOR RESPONSIBILITIES

 When possible, supervisors should respond to calls when they reasonably believe there is a likelihood the TASER device may be used.
-A supervisor should respond, if on duty to all incidents where the TASER device was activated.
-The Omak Police Department does not hold the staffing for a supervisor to be on duty at all times.
+A supervisor should respond to all incidents where the TASER device was activated.

 A supervisor should review each incident where a person has been exposed to an activation of the TASER device.
-The device's onboard memory should be downloaded through the data port by a supervisor or Firearms Instructor or Taser Instructor and saved with the related arrest/crime report.
+The device's onboard memory should be downloaded through the data port by a supervisor or Rangemaster and saved with the related arrest/crime report.
 Photographs of probe sites should be taken and witnesses interviewed.

-303.9 TRAINING
+304.9 TRAINING

-Personnel who are authorized to carry the TASER device shall be permitted to do so only after successfully completing the initial department-approved training and demonstrating satisfactory skill and proficiency.
-Any personnel who have not carried the TASER device as a part of their assignment for a period of six months or more shall be recertified by a department-approved TASER device instructor prior to again carrying or using the device.
+Personnel who are authorized to carry the TASER device shall be permitted to do so only after successfully completing the initial Department-approved training and demonstrating satisfactory skill and proficiency.
+Any personnel who have not carried the TASER device as a part of their assignment for a period of six months or more shall be recertified by a Department-approved TASER device instructor prior to again carrying or using the device.

 Proficiency training for personnel who have been issued TASER devices should occur every year.
-A reassessment of an officer's knowledge and/or practical skill may be required at any time if deemed appropriate by the Training Sergeant.
+A reassessment of an officer's knowledge and/or practical skill may be required at any time if deemed appropriate by the Training Manager.
 All training and proficiency for TASER devices will be documented in the officer's training file.